 Our Framework for Measuring Algorithmic Performance and Potential

 In Part I of our algorithmic optimization framework series, we moved away from the idea that algorithmic playlists across platforms like Spotify are “triggered” by scale or engagement.
-The reality is that Discover Weekly, Release Radar, and other algorithmic surfaces do not activate once a track crosses some arbitrary threshold.
+The reality is that Discover Weekly, Release Radar, and other algorithmic playlists do not activate once a track crosses some arbitrary threshold.
 Instead, algorithmic reach expands as the system accumulates consistent, interpretable evidence that a track performs well within specific recommendation contexts.

 Once you move beyond a rigid, static view of algorithmic systems, a more practical and strategic question emerges: